mshdata/msh-cli/README.md

 ### ⚡ Bulk Operations
 **Process multiple assets at once.** Run, rollback, and query multiple assets with a single command.
 Perfect for automation and CI/CD pipelines.

+### 🔍 Dependency Selection
+**Run upstream or downstream dependencies.** Use `+asset_name` to run all upstream dependencies, or `asset_name+` to run the asset and all downstream dependents.

+### 🤖 AI-Powered Features
+**Get AI assistance for your data assets.** Use AI to explain, review, generate, and fix your `.msh` files.
+Includes glossary management and context-aware suggestions.

+### 🔎 Auto-Discovery
+**Generate `.msh` files automatically.** Probe REST APIs or SQL databases and automatically generate configuration files with inferred schemas and types.

+### 📊 Data Sampling & Preview
+**Preview your data before running.** Sample data from assets to verify transformations and test queries without running the full pipeline.

+### 📚 Glossary Management
+**Define and link business terms.** Create a shared glossary of business terms, metrics, and dimensions.
+Link them to assets and columns for better documentation and AI context.

+### 🔒 Schema Contracts
+**Control schema evolution.** Define how schemas should evolve (`freeze` or `evolve`) to prevent unexpected changes or allow controlled growth.

 ## Usage Examples

 ### Git-Aware Development